Frequently Asked Questions

 What about bug fixes?

-Bug-fixes included in emergency patches or upgrades in the same minor version are free.
+Bug-fixes included in emergency patches or upgrades in the same minor version are free for the first 4 months after the purchase of a new licence.
+If you choose to purchase software maintenance, all releases are free during the maintenance period.
 See here for details.

 Do I have to pay annual software support and maintenance fees?